Explicit Sex Talk Accidentally Aired To Millions Of Viewers During Broadcast Of The U.S. Open

 The incident came one day after Sporting News warned Fox that the audio from the crowd being picked up by the many mics is distracting, saying that the comments by people in the crowd have become increasingly “more in-your-face over the years.”

-Also, Sporting News commented that the audio from the crowd was distracting, saying that “As a viewer, I found it distracting to hear that stuff on nearly every hole, every shot.”
+Also, Sporting News commented that the audio from the crowd was distracting, saying that, “As a viewer, I found it distracting to hear that stuff on nearly every hole, every shot.”
 So it was probably not altogether completely surprising to hear the vulgar conversation, and it’s unknown what kind of warning the spectators received as far as the mics that were on the course.

 The broadcast wasn’t without additional faults, either, reported Yahoo News.
 There was a 15-minute period where the audio went out, leaving the viewers to watch in silence.
+The announcer, Joe Buck, apologized once it was restored.

-The announcer Buck apologized, saying, “The audio went out.
+“The audio went out.
 We apologize for our technical difficulties and our audio difficulties.
 We’ve been dealing with them all day.
 Sometimes you’re aware of them at home, sometimes you’re not.
-This time, you were.
-Let’s go back out…”
+This time, you were.”

 The U.S. Open continues through June 17, and is taking place at the Shinnecock Hills Golf Course in Southampton, New York.
-Four players were tied for the lead as they headed into the final day of the U.S. Open.
+Four players were tied for the lead as they headed into the final day of the tournament.